zoranbosnjak/asterix-libs/libs/python/README.md

 s = unhexlify(b'02000bc0010201c0010202') # ... use data from the example above
 raw_datablocks = RawDatablock.parse(Bits.from_bytes(s)) # can fail on wrong input
-for db in raw_datablocks:
+assert not isinstance(raw_datablocks, ValueError) for db in raw_datablocks:
     records = Spec.cv_uap.parse(db.get_raw_records()) # can fail on wrong input
+    assert not isinstance(records, ValueError)
     for record in records:
         i000 = record.get_item('000') # returns None if the item is not present
+        assert i000 is not None
         raw_value = i000.as_uint()
         description = i000.variation.content.table_value()
         print('{}: {}'.format(raw_value, description))